Genivia/ugrep/README.md

            --pager[=COMMAND]
-                  When  output  is  sent  to  the terminal, uses `COMMAND' to page through results.
+                  When  output  is  sent  to  the terminal, uses `COMMAND' to page through the output.
 The default COMMAND  is  `less  -R'.
 This option makes --color=auto behave as --color=always.

            -Q ENCODING, --encoding=ENCODING
                   The  input  file  encoding.
 The possible values of ENCODING can